ArnelSinadhan/ArnelDS-Portfolio/README.md

-Here's a README file template for your portfolio project built using Vite, React, Particle.js, and EmailJS:

----

 # Portfolio Website

 This is a personal portfolio website showcasing my skills, projects, and experiences.
 The website is built using Vite with React, and it includes interactive effects with Particle.js and email functionality using EmailJS.